bioinfomaticsCSU/GET/README.md

 	Normal Gap          	64        	17954               	10149               	9977           	172                 	0.983     	0.556   	0.710
 	All Gap             	125       	24280               	16008               	15791          	217                 	0.986     	0.650   	0.784

 	The gap locations on the original scaffold, gap-filled scaffold and the reference genome are showed in the file "infor.txt".
+	The gap references and gap-filled regions of all gaps are shown in the files "gap_in_reference.txt" and "gap_in_filling.txt" respectively.